 Hop to a different Ranging Round.
 In this case, the ranging device will use Ranging Round k at Slot Offset 0 (i.e. when ranging devices switch to hopping mode, they will always start with slot offset 0) in Ranging block N+1.
 The HoppingMode is set to 1, RangingRoundIndex is set to k, and SlotOffset to 0 in Next Ranging Round IE that will be sent in the last message in Ranging Round j in Ranging Block N. The new Ranging Round index “k” is determined based on current Ranging Slot index j , current Ranging Block index N, and HoppingSequence(N+1).

+Page 23, line 10: Insert the following text after line 10

+Controller shall also determine the Slot Offset for the next active Ranging Round in terms of multiple of TU and convey the same using RCM or RIU to the Controlee(s) where applicable.
+Controlee(s) determines the slot offset as given by the slot offset field in the Ranging Round Start IE for the current round.

 IR-0152: Withdraw comment